 The county clerk administers cemetery maintenance district elections in accordance with the provisions of Title 34, Chapter 14, Idaho Code.
 The county clerk selects polling places, election judges and clerks.
 The county clerk performs all the necessary duties of the election official of a cemetery maintenance district including, but not limited to, publishing the notice of the filing deadline and the notice of the election, and preparation of the election calendar.
-(27-111, 34-1401, Idaho Code)
+(27-111, 34-1401, 34-1406, Idaho Code) Are write-in candidates allowed?

 Yes, but write-in candidates must file a declaration of intent in order for votes cast for them to be counted.
-This declaration of intent must be filed with the clerk of the district not less than forty-five (45)
+This declaration of intent must be filed with the clerk of the district not less than the eighth Friday before the election.

-Cemetery District Elections Frequently Asked Questions

-days before the election.
 The Declaration of Intent forms can be obtained from the clerk of the district or the County Clerk's Election Office.
 (34-1407, Idaho Code)

+Frequently Asked Questions

+What if only one candidate files?

-If after the deadline for filing a declaration of intent as a write-in candidate, it appears that only one (1) qualified candidate has been nominated for each position to be filled, no election will be held.
+If after the deadline for filing a declaration of intent as a write-in candidate, it appears that there is only one (1) qualified regular or write-in candidate for each position to be filled, no election will be held.
 The board of commissioners will declare the candidate elected and the secretary of the district issues a certificate of election to the candidate.
-(27-111, 34-1407, Idaho Code)
+(27-111, 34-1407, Idaho Code) Is absentee voting allowed?

 Yes.
 Any registered elector of the cemetery maintenance district may vote by absentee ballot.
 Absentee ballots must be requested in writing from the county clerk.
-To request an absentee ballot to be mailed to the voter, the request must be received no later than 5 p.m. on the sixth day before the election.
+To request an absentee ballot to be mailed to the voter, the request must be received no later than 5 p.m. on the eleventh day before the election.
 In-person absentee voting is available in the County Clerk's Election Office until 5 p.m. on the Friday before the election.
-(34-1002, 34-1408, Idaho Code)
+(34-1002, 34-1408, Idaho Code) What hours are polling places open?

 The polls open at 8:00 a.m. and remain open until all registered electors of that precinct have appeared and voted or until 8:00 p.m. of the same day, whichever comes first.
 However, the county clerk may, at his option, open the polls in his jurisdiction at 7:00 a.m.
-(34-1409, Idaho Code)

-Can cemetery maintenance district commissioners be recalled?
+(34-1409, Idaho Code) Can cemetery maintenance district commissioners be recalled?

 Yes.
 The provisions and procedures to recall political subdivision elected officials are outlined in Title 34, Chapter 17, Idaho Code.
-(34-1701, Idaho Code)
+(34-1701, Idaho Code) How are vacancies filled?